jorisvandenbossche/course-python-geospatial/notebooks/14-combine-data.md

 We want to download the surface temperature data from 1990 till 2000 and combine them all in a single xarray DataSet.
 To do so:

 - Prepare all the links by composing the base_url ('http://www.esrl.noaa.gov/psd/thredds/dodsC/Datasets/ncep.reanalysis/surface/air.sig995') with the required years
-- Use the list of files as the inputfor the `xr.open_mfdataset` to create a single `xarray.DataSet`.
+- Use the list of file links as the inputfor the `xr.open_mfdataset` to create a single `xarray.DataSet`.
 - Whereas this i 600MB of data, the initial loading is not actually reading in the data.

 <details>